- Course Schedule

 Graduate Diploma in Pastoral Ministry

-The purpose of the Graduate Theological Preparation for Catechetics or Pastoral Ministry Program at Sacred Heart Major Seminary is to provide its graduates with a graduate Diploma which verifies the completion of a 30 or 31 credit hour course of study.
+The purpose of the Graduate Diploma in Pastoral Ministry program at Sacred Heart Major Seminary is to provide its graduates with a graduate diploma that verifies the completion of a 30 or 31 credit hour course of study.

 For admissions process and requirements for the Graduate Diploma, please see the admissions section below.